msmichellegar/Neo4J/README.md

 National Geographic: real-time recommendations
 Dating: eHarmony, Hinge, Meetic, Bang with Friends

-### What?

-##### What sort of database is it?
-Neo4J is a GRAPH database -- graph databases don't organise information via columns, but rather through relationships Graph databases reveal patterns and connections between bits of data Set up as a collection of nodes connected by relationships Labeled nodes (for informational entities) are connected via directed, typed relationships Both nodes and relationships hold arbitrary properties (key-value pairs) Data is recorded in nodes and relationships and can be labelled with zero or more labels to add further data relationships between nodes
-Neo4J uses simplified graph theory, so relationships can only be uni-directional -- if you have 20 bi-directional relationships then that requires 40 "relationships"

-##### What other databases is it similar to?
-AllegroGraph, designed for LinkedIn
-Apache Giraph, used by Facebook
-Trinity, by Microsoft
-GraphDB, InfiniteGraph, OrientDB, InfoGrid, HypergraphDB

 ### How?

 ##### How do you setup this database?